wonyongHwang/SpringPractice/README.md

 Spring Boot Tutorial

-1. Make REST APIs
+mater branch : Make REST APIs

-2. Implement a Mapper to connect a mySql database.
+mysql branch : REST APIs with implementation of a Mapper to connect a mySql database.